Chair: Matthew Huss

 PSY 491.
 Honors Seminar.
 3 credits.
 FA

 Selected senior students, under the direction of the faculty member, will address some topic that has current prominence in the field of psychology.
 Students will do an extensive reading of the literature, discuss their findings with the group, and then produce a quality paper on the topic.
 Participants will be selected by the faculty of the Department of Psychology.
-P: IC; Sr. stdg.
+P: IC; Jr. or Sr. stdg.

 PSY 495.
 Directed Independent Study.
 1-3 credits.
 FA, SP, SU